 Please note the following:

 - The subject line of your email should read “Nurse – Early Years and Primary Care Program”

 - The file name for your resume should read: “(last name)_(first name)_ Resume”

 - The file name for your cover letter should read: “(last name)_(first name)_ Cover Letter”

 We thank all applicants for their interest.
 Only applicants invited to an interview will be contacted.

-Candidates requiring accommodation during the application and/or the interview process should contact us at email@example.com arrangements can be made.
-CCHC is an equal opportunity employer and values diversity in its workforce and as such we encourage applications from individuals who reflect the broad diversity of communities we work with.
+Candidates with a disability requiring accommodation during the application and/or the interview process should contact us at firstname.lastname@example.org so arrangements can be made.
+CCHC is an equal opportunity employer and values diversity in its workforce and as such all applicants are welcome.

 Centretown CHC has a mandatory COVID-19 vaccination policy, as such applicants must be fully vaccinated against Covid-19 and provide proof of vaccinations to be considered for employment.
 Reasonable accommodation will be considered for persons with medical exemption or other exemptions under the Ontario Human Rights Code.